thom-dani/BondMatcher/README.md

 3. displays the result in ParaView (see the two tabs `Layout #1` and `Layout #2`).

 This reproduces the images from the Figure 8 of the manuscript *"BondMatcher: H-Bond Stability Analysis in Molecular Systems"*.
-To render the extremum graphs with straight lines (as done in the paper), increase the number of iterations of the pipeline entry `TTKGeometrySmoother1` to a sufficiently high value (typically > 1,000).
+To render the extremum graphs with straight lines (as done in the manuscript), increase the number of iterations of the pipeline entry `TTKGeometrySmoother1` to a sufficiently high value (typically > 1,000).

 ## Downloading the database